Looking to occupy the children this Easter holiday?

-To take part, simply visit any of the 17 participating Milton Keynes venues to pick up a Cultural Passport – answer a question on the back which relates to that venue, and post it into the post box to receive a badge and be in with a chance of winning some fantastic prizes!
+The Cultural Postcards are available at any of the 17 participating Milton Keynes venues and it is simple to enter – just visit your chosen venue, answer a question on the back of the postcard relating to that venue, and post it into the post box to receive a badge and be in with a chance of winning some fantastic prizes!

-The Cultural Passport is available until the 30th April.
+The Cultural Postcards are available until the 30th April.

 Looking to occupy the children this Easter holiday?
 The Pedalling Culture Postcard campaign, which is running throughout the entire month of April, offers an opportunity to explore the cultural venues and libraries for free.
 It also encourages you to get around the area sustainably, so whether that’s by foot, pedal power, skate or even an…